-Leona Tam is Professor of Marketing at the University of Technology Sydney and Acting Head of the Marketing Discipline Group.
+Leona Tam is Associate Dean (International) and Professor of Marketing at the University of Technology Sydney.
 She holds a Ph.D. in Marketing (Texas A&M University), and an M.Phil and a B.B.A. in Marketing (The Chinese University of Hong Kong).
 Her main areas of expertise are behavioural recurrence, consumer psychology, and judgment and decision making in personal finance and health.
 She has developed a measurement scale to capture personal saving orientation.
 She has identified loyal and habitual customers from loyalty program data and differential effects of promotions on these customers.
 She is currently working on projects about habit versus loyalty, temporal effects, and repeated behaviour in personal finance and health.
 She has published in a number of marketing, management, and psychology journals including Journal of Consumer Research, Journal of Marketing, Psychological Science, Journal of Personality and Social Psychology, and Organizational Behavior and Human Decision Processes, Journal of Service Research, and Health Psychology.

 Judgment and decision making about behavioural recurrence such as habits, brand loyalty, and implementation plans in personal finance and health.

 Leona has taught courses in Marketing Management, Marketing Strategy, Research Methods and Consumer Behaviour at the undergraduate and postgraduate levels, and has successfully supervised PhD students.

 Zlatevska, N, Chowdhury, RMMI, Tam, W & Holden, S 2019, 'Facts-up-front: should food companies follow the FDA or industry label format?
 The effects of combining virtue and vice information on consumer evaluations', Marketing Letters, vol. 30, no. 3, pp. 321-334.View/Download from: Publisher's site